 Sugary drinks, candy, baked goods, and sweetened dairy are the main sources of added sugar.
 But even savory foods, like breads, tomato sauce, and protein bars, can have sugar, making it all too easy to end up with a surplus of the sweet stuff.
 To complicate it further, added sugars can be hard to spot on nutrition labels since they can be listed under a number of names, such as corn syrup, agave nectar, palm sugar, cane juice, or sucrose.
 (See more names for sugar on the graphic below.)

-No matter what it’s called, sugar is sugar, and it can negatively affect your body in many ways.
+No matter what it’s called, sugar is sugar, and in excess, it can negatively affect your body in many ways.
 Here’s a closer look at how sugar can mess with your health, from head to toe.

 Eating sugar gives your brain a huge surge of a feel-good chemical called dopamine, which explains why you’re more likely to crave a candy bar at 3 p.m. than an apple or a carrot.
 Because whole foods like fruits and veggies don’t cause the brain to release as much dopamine, your brain starts to need more and more sugar to get that same feeling of pleasure.
 This causes those “gotta-have-it” feelings for your after-dinner ice cream that are so hard to tame.

 The occasional candy or cookie can give you a quick burst of energy (or “sugar high”) by raising your blood sugar levels fast.
 When your levels drop as your cells absorb the sugar, you may feel jittery and anxious (a.k.a. the dreaded “sugar crash”).
 But if you’re reaching into the candy jar too often, sugar starts to have an effect on your mood beyond that 3 p.m. slump: Studies have linked a high sugar intake to a greater risk of depression in adults.